Frost Science Museum

 Animations

-Seven animated 2D and 3D videos illustrate the clusters of the Feathers to the Stars exhibition.
-With a visual identity created for the exhibition, the videos mix cut-out animation, CGI, motion graphics and sound design to illustrate the history of human flight throughout the gallery.
+Seven 2D and 3D animated videos define the exhibition’s thematic clusters.
+Using a custom visual identity, they combine cut-out animation, CGI, motion graphics, and sound design to explore the history of human flight across the gallery.

 Interactives